liblouis/liblouis.github.io/index.md

 <div class="row">
 <div class="col-md-6">

+## Language bindings

+The software has interfaces to a number of programming languages.
+There are known bindings to C, [Python](https://github.com/liblouis/liblouis/tree/master/python), [Java](https://github.com/liblouis/liblouis-java) and [Javascript](https://github.com/liblouis/liblouis-js).

 ## Braille formatter

 **Liblouisutdml** is an open-source braille formatter.
 The formatting can be configured via a style sheet.
 By incorporating Liblouis it provides the capability of translating any XML or plain text file into properly transcribed, embosser-ready braille.
 This includes translation into grade two, mathematical codes, etc.